Nick Maton

-Nicholas Maton (/ˈmeɪtɑːn/ MAY-tahn; born February 18, 1997) is an American professional baseball utility player for the Detroit Tigers of Major League Baseball (MLB).
-He played college baseball at Eastern Illinois University and Lincoln Land Community College.
-Maton was selected by the Philadelphia Phillies in the seventh round of the 2017 Major League Baseball draft, and made his MLB debut with them in 2021.
+Nicholas Maton (/ˈmeɪtɑːn/ MAY-tahn; born February 18, 1997) is an American professional baseball utility player who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Detroit Tigers, Baltimore Orioles, and Chicago White Sox.
+Maton played college baseball at Eastern Illinois University and Lincoln Land Community College.
+He was selected by the Phillies in the seventh round of the 2017 MLB draft, and made his MLB debut with them in 2021.